 As the child of a third generation coffee farmer family, it was natural to consider the most important by-product of coffee production in terms of volume and weight, the pulp, as a food source for her worms.
 Since she does not need to sort the pulp, it is a much easier feed source to handle compared to the problematic urban organic waste.

 Maria feeds her worms every two weeks.
-A single worm produces about 1 gram of humus-like fertilizer per day (note: for the sake of simplicity, I will call this fertilizer-like fertilizer simply fertilizer in the following).
-So a lot of worms are needed to get an economically valuable amount of fertilizer.
+A single worm produces about 1 gram of humus-like soil amendment per day (note: for the sake of simplicity, I will call this fertilizer-like soil amendment simply soil amendment in the following).
+So, a lot of worms are needed to get an economically valuable amount of soil amendment.
 However, the worms take care of this themselves due to their high reproduction rate of up to 1000 eggs per worm annually.
 Worms are hermaphrodites, i.e. they have both male and female sex organs.
 As a result, each individual worm produces offspring.
 Each worm produces a capsule, which will hatch after about 20 days.
 Reproduction, however, is sexual; nature has not considered self-fertilisation.

 For vermicomposting in general, so-called epigeic (Greek for "upon the earth") worms are used.
 These worms live on the surface of the soil and live on decaying organic matter.
 The most commonly used worm is the red wiggler (Eisenia fetida), also known as the earthworm, composting worm, Californian red worm and in Guatemala known as “Coqueta Roja”.

-A look at the nutrients of a vermicompost based only on coffee pulp as feed shows us that it is a highly valuable fertilizer: nitrogen, calcium, phosphorus, magnesium, boron, potassium, iron, copper, manganese, zinc; and the list is not complete!
+A look at the nutrients of a vermicompost or castings, based only on coffee pulp as feed, shows us that it is a highly valuable soil amendment: nitrogen, calcium, phosphorus, magnesium, boron, potassium, iron, copper, manganese, zinc; and the list is not complete!
 The average pH is about 7.2.

 An interesting and important aspect is that the worms obviously can break down the caffeine that's in the coffee pulp.
 All the laboratory tests she has had done so far have shown no traces of caffeine.
 Unfortunately, I could not find any further information about this ability of the worms.